 1. Parties: The parties to the lease must be clearly identified.

 It is possible that one party may not exist at the time that the offer is signed.
 However, so long as there is a mechanism for identifying that party (eg: “Jim Brown on behalf of a company to be incorporated”) the offer is enforceable.
 Care must be taken to ensure that the correct legal names of the parties are used.
+At times, an indemnifier may be required and the correct legal name must be identified as well.

 2. Premises: The premises which will be leased must be identified.